TheShawnMiranda/LG-TV-Ad-Block/README.md

 ### What doesn't it do?

 It does not block ads on YouTube.
-It does not block content on Amazon Prime, HBO Max or Spotify.
+It does not block content on Amazon Prime or Spotify.

 ### Sounds great, how do I use it?